Skip to content

 • Install and upgrade Envoy Gateway from the cluster Gateway tab.

-• Install Tailscale operator directly from the Gateway view when you need tailnet exposure.
+• Install MetalLB, Tailscale operator, and the Cloudflare connector from the Gateway add-ons section when you need private VIPs, tailnet exposure, or Cloudflare private routing.

-• Create additional Gateway classes backed by dedicated public or private load balancers, or published to your tailnet through Tailscale.
+• Create additional Gateway classes backed by public cloud load balancers, private cloud load balancers, MetalLB private VIPs, or published to your tailnet through Tailscale.

-• Review the load balancer addresses assigned to each Gateway class.
+• Review the public endpoints or private VIPs assigned to each Gateway class.

 • Inspect aggregate traffic metrics collected from Envoy proxy metrics.